AvePoint/cloud-api/docs/docs/Use Cases.md

 IT professionals can monitor backup status, performance, and issues by accessing detailed job information from various AvePoint Cloud Backup services.

-## Use Cases for More Cloud Services on the Confidence Platform
+## Use Cases for Additional Cloud Services on the Confidence Platform

 - **AvePoint Opus**: Import data from additional systems beyond the six built-in data sources, as well as File System and SharePoint On-Premises connected via Agents.
 It also enables the export of records with specific disposal due dates and updates their status to Disposed within the platform.
 [See more](https://cdn.avepoint.com/assets/webhelp/avepoint-opus/index.htm#!Documents/avepointopusapisforconnector.htm)